Avalanche problems and danger patterns have one thing in common: They point out typical, repeating and most often obvious dangerous situations.

 A classic scenario in avalanche situations: following a long period of low temperatures, it begins to snow.
 In addition, a strong wind is blowing, which transports the freshly fallen snow.
 Within the shortest imaginable time, an extremely treacherous situation for skiers and boarders arises.
 Yet this is equally true when, following a long period of low temperatures, ‘merely’ a strong wind blows, without any snowfall.
 The underlying problem: on wind protected slopes, fresh snowdrift accumulates which usually is deposited atop an old snowpack consisting of depth hoar.
 The old snowpack and new snowdrift are very poorly bonded to each other.
 The snowpack then just waits to be triggered by a new disturbance.

-danger pattern (dp) 6 - cold, loose, new fallen snow and wind
+danger pattern (dp) 6 - cold, loose snow and wind

 danger pattern (dp) 7 - snow-poor zones in snow-rich surrounding

-In winters with lots of snow, far fewer avalanches are generally unleashed than in winters with little snowfall, since the snow layering is generally far better in snow-rich winters.
-Nevertheless, it can regularly be observed, also in winters with lots of snow, that due to prevailing weather conditions, slopes exposed to wind have relatively little snow.
-In such areas, the snow layering is less favourable.
-And thus, it is far more likely that avalanches get triggered by backcountry skiers and snowboarders in those zones.
+The snow layering is generally far better in snow-rich than in snow-poor regions caused by the increased metamorphism within the snow pack.
+Weak layers are not so deep down in snow-poor regions and thus, it is far more likely that avalanches get triggered by backcountry skiers and snowboarders in those zones.
 You can observe this phenomenon also during a winter with an average snow-cover, if there are snow-poor zones in a snow-rich surrounding.
 Problems will mostly occur on convex slopes or in the vicinity of ridges.

 danger pattern (dp) 8 - surface hoar blanketed with snow